GHANA BANS PORNOGRAPHIC CONTENT ON TV.

-NMC Chairperson of the Nana Kwasi Gyan-Apenteng, in a statement, said the stations had apologised and committed themselves to ensuring that there would be no more pornography on their stations.
+NMC Chairperson Nana Kwasi Gyan-Apenteng, in a statement, said the stations had apologised and committed themselves to ensuring that there would be no more pornography on their stations.

 Samuel Owusu Asare, Ice TV general manager, told Ghana’s radio station Citi 97.3 FM that though it will abide by the directive, it would institute a court action to clarify whether the regulator has the right to stop it from airing pornography on Ghana’s free-to-air TV airwaves while other TV stations were telecasting such materials.

 Meanwhile, Quarshigah, a member of the NMC has said the regulator was looking at redrafting its content regulation law to deal with the publication and broadcast of potentially offensive materials.